 Q. Do times get worse throughout the ages, after the Prophet’s era ﷺ?
 And is there a basis for believing this in the textual sources of Islam?
-Can you also say something about the return of Jesus, peace be upon him, and the coming of the Dajjal, and how they fit into the overall pattern of decay and deterioration?
+Can you also say something about the return of Jesus, peace be upon him, and the coming of the Dajjal, and how they fit into the overall pattern of decay, deterioration and then revival?

 A. In the Name of God, Most Gracious, All-Merciful.
 As a general rule, what you’ve said is true.
 We are taught in Islam that times do indeed deteriorate: that each age is followed by an age worse than it.
 However, this is not without its exceptions.
 The following is usually cited to support the downward spiral of history:

 From al-Zubayr b.
 ‘Adi, who said: We came to Anas b.
 Malik and complained to him about what was happening from al-Hajjaj.
 So he said:

 إِصْبِرُوا فَإِنَّهُ لَا يَأْتِي عَلَيْكُمْ زَمَانٌ إِلَّا الَّذِي بَعْدَهُ شَرٌّ مِنْهُ حَتَّى تَلْقَوْا رَبَّكُمْ.